National Aeronautics and Space Administration Partnerships

 Registration for the 25 teams in each division closes March 30.
 Teams are required to be affiliated with an organization such as a school, library, museum, after-school program or club.
 Registration and regional hub information can also be found online here.
 The Montana Learning Center will give preference to teams from Montana although teams from other states will be accepted if Montana teams do not fill all of the openings.

-Sponsors for the competition to be held at the Montana Learning Center are the NASA Science Mission Directorate, Northwest Earth and Space Sciences Pipeline, Montana Space Grant Consortium, Montana Office of Public Instruction, Montana State University, Dennis and Phyllis Washington Foundation, Gianforte Family Foundation, Seattle Design & Print, Force1 RC, Delta Air Lines and the Montana Learning Center.
+Sponsors for the competition to be held at the Montana Learning Center are the NASA Science Mission Directorate, Northwest Earth and Space Sciences Pipeline, Montana Space Grant Consortium, Montana Office of Public Instruction, Montana State University, Dennis and Phyllis Washington Foundation, Gianforte Family Foundation, Seattle Design & Print, Force1 RC, Microsoft, Delta Air Lines and the Montana Learning Center.

 Take a try at Recreating the Apollo 11 lunar landing